GTB-TBPS/Sample-size-calculator/README.md

 NB: not for repeat surveys

-I will make the app look prettier another time
+This is a work in progress.
+I will make the app look prettier another time.